LRZ-CXS-Teaching/Julia26-course/hands-on/S2/plotting_and_fitting.md

 which can easily be solved using `LinearAlgebra` (`x = A\b`).

 #### Exercise
 Create some random data from some polynomial, say order three, and fit all polynomials of orders zero to four to it.
+(The 1st order fit is the "lineare regression line".)

 ### Bayes Curve Fitting -Tutorial (Turing, FlexiChains)
 Bayes model (curve) fitting relies on the Bayes inference process (model -> parameter prior probability, data (likelihood) -> posterior).
 Look e.g. E. T. Jayes, "Probability - The Logic of Science", for a imho very good overview (but literature on Bayesianismis vast).